JaydenPearlM/JaydenPearlM/README.md

 <h2 align="center">JaydenPearlM</h2>
 <p align="center"><strong>Full Stack Software Engineer & Machine Learning Engineer</strong><br/>
-If you have a problem that can be solved with tech — let’s connect!
+If you have a problem that can be solved with tech, let’s connect!
 </p>

 ---